A generalisation of the signal-to-noise ratio using proper scoring rules: Numerical experiments

 \subsubsection{Normal signal-to-noise ratio}

 We first experiment with the synthetic data in a situation where the true $\RPC = 1$.
 As further parameters we set $\phi = 0.3\pi$, and use $K = 25$~ensemble members for $f$.
-The length of the forecast--verification archive is $N = 100$ (similar to typical archives of seasonal or climate forecasts).
+The length of the forecast--verification archive is $N = 100$ (larger than typical archives of seasonal forecasts, but comparable to subseasonal forecast archives).
 From these data, we compute the empirical classical $\RPC$ as well as $\RSS_{\text{CRPS}}$ and $\RSS_{\text{LS}}$.
 To obtain estimates of the variability of these statistics, we generate bootstrap resamples of the forecast--verification archive by drawing 100~samples with replacement from the original archive.
 The results are summarised in Table~\ref{tab:normal}.